flux-framework/flux-docs/adminguide.rst

   the :core:man1:`flux-mini` commands.  ``affinity``, ``pmi``, and ``pty`` are examples of Flux shell plugins.

+connectors
+  Flux commands open a connection to a particular Flux instance by specifying a URI.
+The *scheme* portion of the URI may refer to a *native* connection method such as ``local`` or ``ssh``.
+Native connection methods are implemented as plugins called *connectors*.
+See :core:man3:`flux_open`.

+URI resolver plugins
+  Other URI schemes must be *resolved* to a native form before they can be used.
+  Resolvers for new schemes may be added as plugins.
+For example, the ``lsf`` resolver plugin enables LSF users to connect to Flux instances running as LSF jobs by specifying a ``lsf:JOBID`` URI.
+See :core:man1:`flux-uri`.

+validator plugins
+  Jobs may be rejected at ingest if their jobspec fails one of a set of configured validator plugins.
+The basic validator ensures the jobspec conforms to the jobspec specification.
+The ``feasibility`` plugin rejects job that the scheduler determines would be unable to run given the instance's resource set.
+The ``require-instance`` plugin rejects jobs that do not run in a new Flux instance.
+See :core:man5:`flux-config-ingest`.

+frobnicator plugins
+  The frobnicator allows a set of configured plugins to modify jobspec at submission time.
+For example the ``defaults`` plugin sets configured default values for jobspec attributes such as *duration* and *queue*.
+See :core:man5:`flux-config-ingest`.

 Independently developed Flux components are generally packaged and versioned separately.
 Each package may provide one or more of the above components as well as man pages and :core:man1:`flux` subcommands.
 At this stage of Flux